ahocken/A-cyclone-separation-process-for-sorting-small-format-plastics/README.md

 Alexis Hocken, Desiree L. Plata, Bradley D. Olsen

-The following outlines the content within this record:
+The following outlines the content within this repository:

 STL files for 3D printed parts of cyclone prototype and screw conveyor system